wrist mechanics online course featured image

 What about the left-handed slice?

-When golfers that are left-handed slice a golf ball, the ball travels straight and then make a turn to the left.
+When golfers who are left-handed slice a golf ball, the ball travels straight and then makes a turn to the left.
 This left-handed slice is just as common as a right-handed slice and can be fixed the same way, but squaring the clubface at impact.

 What is the best way to fix a slice?